 concept plan outlines the route and key connections.

 The drilling and blasting operation to excavate the hard underlying rock near the high-voltage power line north of the river (see map)commenced in December, with the first blast completed on Tuesday 13 December.
-The outcome was successful and we thank the community for their cooperation in following the safety requirements outlines below.

 Completed works included: